 If OASIS is collected, RFA 1 - SOC is the appropriate response on M0100 for a one-visit Medicare PPS (PDGM) patient.
-The discharge OASIS is never mandated in situations of single visits in a quality episode.
+When a patient is discharged after only one visit (a single visit quality episode), a Discharge OASIS should NOT be collected or submitted.

 Q23.
 M0100.
 A patient receiving skilled nursing care from a HHA under Medicare is periodically placed in a local hospital for family respite.
-Does a patient receiving respite care in a hospital meet the requirements for an agency to complete a transfer and resumption of care OASIS?
-[Q&A EDITED 05/22; EDITED 12/12; ADDED 06/05; M number updated 09/09]
+Does a patient receiving respite care in a hospital meet the requirements for an agency to complete a Transfer and Resumption of Care OASIS?
+[Q&A EDITED 10/23; EDITED 05/22; EDITED 12/12; ADDED 06/05; M number updated 09/09]

 A23.
 Yes, if the patient was admitted to an inpatient facility bed for 24 hours or longer for reasons other than diagnostic testing, a Transfer OASIS is required.
-Respite care is more than diagnostic testing and the response to M0100- Reason for Assessment (RFA) is RFA 6 or 7, Transfer to an inpatient facility.
+Respite care is more than diagnostic testing and the response to M0100 - Reason for Assessment (RFA) is RFA 6 or 7, Transfer to an inpatient facility.
 If the agency anticipates the patient will return to their care after the inpatient stay, RFA 6 - Transferred to an inpatient facility - patient not discharged from agency should be completed.
 RFA 7 - Transferred to an inpatient facility - patient discharged from agency will be selected if the agency does NOT anticipate the patient will return to their care.